software-mansion/react-native-reanimated/README.md

 ## Views, props, etc

-Follow the original Animated library guides to learn how values can be connected to View attributes.
+Follow the original `Animated` library guides to learn how values can be connected to View attributes.
-Similarly with reanimated you need to use components prefixed with `Animated.` (remember to [import](#getting-started) `Animated` from reanimated package).
+Similarly with `react-native-reanimated` you need to use components prefixed with `Animated.` (remember to [import](#getting-started) `Animated` from reanimated package).
 For example:

 ```js
 import Animated from 'react-native-reanimated';